mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 On occasion, these mutations extend to new physiological features such as back and tail frills or bioluminescence.
 The intensity of the physical mutations increases with higher levels of corruption.

+If a creature eats a murexian plant or animal, they must succeed on a DC 12 Constitution saving throw or become Poisoned for 1 hour.

 A plant or animal newly introduced to the Murexian Grove, if not killed and eaten by the deadly venomous predators there, will start to mutate after subsisting on a murexian diet for about one month.
 Most of the physical changes will last until the creature dies or is removed from the Grove for more than 1d4 days.
 Constructs, as well as creatures with prior immunity to Poison, are immune to murexian corruption.

 ### Murexian Corruption Levels